 4.1.5 Academic Agreements – A Level 4 Signing Authority (typically the Provost and VP: Academic (or designate)) shall sign all Academic Agreements, including university affiliation or collaboration agreements with other academic institutions or organizations relating to the university’s academic mission (e.g. placement, practicum, transfer, exchange or articulation).

 4.1.6 Expense Reimbursement and P-Card Expenditures – Expense reimbursement claims, including Laurier Purchasing or Travel Cards, require approval by an authorized Signing Authority (Level 1, 2, 3 or 4) who has direct signing authority for the applicable Index/Fund or has supervisory oversight of the claimant.
 Approvers are required to ensure that the expense: (a) was incurred in the performance of University business; (b) is supported by all required documentation, including proof of payment; and (c) adheres to University expense reimbursement policies and procedures.
 No Laurier employee may directly or indirectly approve their own expense.

 4.1.7 Expense Reimbursement and P-Card Expenditures – Research Funds or Grants – Expenses incurred against a research grant by an individual other than the principal investigator or delegate may be approved by the principal investigator or delegate.

-5.1 Any original copies of a Contract shall be securely stored by the applicable Functional Unit, with a digital copy sent to firstname.lastname@example.org for permanent retention.
+5.1 Any original signed copies of a Contract shall be securely stored by the applicable Functional Unit, with a digital copy sent to firstname.lastname@example.org for permanent retention.
 The validation and approval of a Contract signed by electronic signature shall be retained with the digital copy of the Contract.